 LeMond becomes paranoid, taking other riders’ feed bags in the feed zone and blaming crashes on sabotage.
 Through it all, with the help of his American teammate Andy Hampsten, LeMond rides like a champion and becomes the first American to win the Tour de France.
 His win signals the passing of cycling’s last hide-bound generation and the birth of a new breed of riders.

 In Slaying the Badger, award-winning author Richard Moore traces each story line to its source through innumerable interviews—not only with LeMond and Hinault in their own homes but also with teammates, rivals, race directors, journalists, sponsors, and promoters.
 Told from these many perspectives, the alliances, tirades, and broken promises divulged in Slaying the Badger build to the stunning climax of the 1986 Tour de France.
 Slaying the Badger is an incomparably detailed and highly revealing tale of cycling’s most extraordinary rivalry.

-Slaying the Badger: Greg LeMond, Bernhard Hinault, and the Greatest Tour de France
+Slaying the Badger: Greg LeMond, Bernard Hinault, and the Greatest Tour de France

 Paperback with color photosection

 Read the first chapter of Slaying the Badger.